Searching for Antiquity

 I concluded the most likely of these candidates to be the Thomas who migrated to Bermuda to be the second of Christopher's, number 4 above, based on their location in London.
 Number 1 above had presumably died in infancy, as his parents used the name again on the later child, number 4 above.
 Number 2 seems to have been more situated in Crediton than London; and number 6 above died in 1613.

 I soon located a copy of Christopher's will, written 1600, in the possession of the Public Record Office in London.
 The will is very short, and the only family member mentioned is his wife, Grace.
 Fortunately I also uncovered the will of Christopher's brother, John, written 1586.
-This extensive will mentions John's mother Thomazine, then living on the family farm in Devon, along with many siblings, nieces and nephews, including a brother, Christopher, Christopher's wife, Grace, and another brother, Walter, establishing the relationship between Thomas's 1,2,4 and 6 above.
+This extensive will mentions John's mother Thomazine, then living on the family farm in Devon, along with many siblings, nieces and nephews, including a brother, Christopher, Christopher's wife, Grace, and another brother, Walter, establishing the relationship between Thomas's 1,2,4 and 6 above, plus other siblings.

 This tenuous link between the Bermuda and the London/Devon Dunscombes remained until I came upon verification from two sources.
 One is a book written in 1914 by Admiral Sir Cyprian Bridge.
 Bridge was a son of Sarah Christianna Dunscombe and the Rev. Thomas Finch Hobday Bridge.
 Sarah was the daughter of John Dunscombe, he born in Bermuda 1777 and died Liverpool, England, 1847.
 John sold the family property at Spanish Point, Pembroke, Bermuda to the government in 1816, which in turn used it as a residence for the royal admiral.
 The property is now the site of Admiralty House Park.
 He and his wife, Eliza nee McGill of Middletown, Connecticut, settled in St. John's, Newfoundland, Canada where he became a successful businessman.
 Sarah and Thomas Bridge wed in 1835 and Cyprian was born in 1839.